plone/bobtemplates.plone/README.rst

 These templates are meant to be used inside a package which was created by the addon template.

+- behavior
+- content_type
 - theme
+- view
-- content_type
+- viewlet
 - vocabulary
-- behavior

 Compatibility
 =============